oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

       oracle.net.tns_admin: <absolute path of the unzipped wallet root directory>

 ```
 When using PKCS12 wallet, you must include the Oracle PKI provider to access your wallet.
-Add the Oracle PKI Provider to your JAVA java.security file.
-Refer to `section 2.2.4` of the following document for information about adding the Oracle PKI Provider to the JAVA java.security file.
+Add the Oracle PKI Provider to your Java java.security file.
+Refer to `section 2.2.4` of the following document for information about adding the Oracle PKI Provider to the Java java.security file.
 [SSL with Oracle JDBC](https://www.oracle.com/technetwork/topics/wp-oracle-jdbc-thin-ssl-130128.pdf)

 For a typical database, use the following example: